Sean Greenhalgh (lacrosse)

 Sean Greenhalgh (born July 15, 1982) is a former professional lacrosse player.
-Sean is a cousin to Charlie Mulgrew, a Scottish footballer, who plays for Dundee United.
+Sean is a cousin to Charlie Mulgrew, a Scottish retired footballer.

 Junior career

 Born in St. Catharines, Ontario, Greenhalgh had a very successful junior career with the St. Catharines Athletics of the OLA Junior A Lacrosse League.
 In 2000, he was awarded the "Joey Nieuwendyk Award" for Rookie of the Year.
 The following year, he would win the "Gaylord Powless Sportsmanship Award", and would help lead would lead the Athletics to their first Minto Cup in 10 years.

 In 2002, with arguably one of the greatest junior teams ever assembled, Greenhalgh and future professionals Craig Conn, Billy Dee Smith, Matt Vinc, Athan Iannucci, Rory Glaves and Mike Hominuck, led the Athletics to an undefeated season and their second league championship in a row.
 However, the A's would lose the Minto Cup to the Burnaby Lakers.

 In Greenhalgh's final season, the Athletics won their third straight league championship and defeated the Burnaby Lakers to win their second Minto Cup in three years.